Prehistoric Egypt: Naqada I (Amratian culture)

-Gerzean culture (Naqada II)
+Naqada II (Gerzean culture)

 The Gerzean culture, from about 3500 to 3200 BC, is named after the site of Gerzeh.
 It was the next stage in Egyptian cultural development, and it was during this time that the foundation of Dynastic Egypt was laid.
 Gerzean culture is largely an unbroken development out of Amratian Culture, starting in the delta and moving south through upper Egypt, but failing to dislodge Amratian culture in Nubia.
 Gerzean pottery is assigned values from S.D.
 40 through 62, and is distinctly different from Amratian white cross-lined wares or black-topped ware.
 Gerzean pottery was painted mostly in dark red with pictures of animals, people, and ships, as well as geometric symbols that appear derived from animals.
 Also, "wavy" handles, rare before this period (though occasionally found as early as S.D.
 35) became more common and more elaborate until they were almost completely ornamental.

 Gerzean culture coincided with a significant decline in rainfall, and farming along the Nile now produced the vast majority of food, though contemporary paintings indicate that hunting was not entirely forgone.
 With increased food supplies, Egyptians adopted a much more sedentary lifestyle and cities grew as large as 5,000.

 It was in this time that Egyptian city dwellers stopped building with reeds and began mass-producing mud bricks, first found in the Amratian Period, to build their cities.

 Egyptian stone tools, while still in use, moved from bifacial construction to ripple-flaked construction.
 Copper was used for all kinds of tools, and the first copper weaponry appears here.
 Silver, gold, lapis, and faience were used ornamentally, and the grinding palettes used for eye-paint since the Badarian period began to be adorned with relief carvings.

 The first tombs in classic Egyptian style were also built, modeled after ordinary houses and sometimes composed of multiple rooms.
 Although further excavations in the Delta are needed, this style is generally believed to originate there and not in Upper Egypt.